Zenoleader/MGS-Bot/README.md

 **1. Privacy Policy:** MGS takes your private data very seriously.
 To protect you, we will tell you all the information we gather from you and how we use it!

 **2. Security:** The MGS development team does all they can to keep your information safe.
 We can't 100% guarantee that your information will be safe since the internet isn't 100% fool proof.
+We secure your privacy in our support server.

 **3. Storage of Data:** Only the data such as your server name, a few roles, server/member id's, & user tags **are stored permanently** until a dev deletes it or you request your data to be deleted.